d3/d3/tutorial/circle.markdown

 This is beginning to look a lot like [jQuery](http://jquery.com/).
 More commonly, though, we want to use *data* to drive the appearance of our circles.
 To do that, we need some data.
-For the sake of example, let's imaginge that each of these circles represents a number: 32, 57 and 112.
+For the sake of example, let's imagine that each of these circles represents a number: 32, 57 and 112.
 The [data](https://github.com/mbostock/d3/wiki/Selections#data) operator binds these numbers to the circles: